noctuid/tdrop/README.md

 ```

 ### Basic Flags
 `-s` should only be used for supported terminals and if the user wants to start a tmux or tmuxinator session. `-a` should be used to set up WM specific rules (which are required for the --width, --height, --xoff, and --yoff flags to work properly; see below for supported WMs).
-Long options require using `--opt=<arg>` as opposed to leaving a space.
 Refer to `tdrop --help` and the manpage for more complete instructions.

-Tdrop has basic checks to print errors for malformed commands (for example if a long option is used without `=`).
+Tdrop has basic checks to print errors for malformed commands (for example to require the positional argument).
 If a tdrop command does not work, please run it in a terminal or check `/tmp/tdrop/log` for error messages and consult the manpage before making an issue.

 **Changes**: